pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Advice is always singular.
 * percent is always singular
 * Knowledge is always singular.
-* Data is always singular
+* Data is always singular.
 * two possible
   * solutions
   * answers